giantswarm/docs/src/content/advanced/external-dns/aws-route53-static-creds.md

 #### secretConfiguration

-This method is flexible as it can load credentias from the chart values and store them in a `Secret`.
-It does not make any assumptions about the structure of your data, so it can be used in conjunction with `env` values.
+This method is flexible as it loads credentias from the chart values and stores them in a `Secret` without making any assumptions about the structure of your data.
+It can be used in conjunction with `env` values to provide the credentials to the application.

 This example is the equivalent configuration to the one outlined in the following section: